Anohni: Anohni and the Johnsons

+The concert was accompanied by large scale projections of the Great Barrier Reef in states of decay and abundance.
+“It is like when someone’s dying, sometimes they show the gold of the soul,” Anohni says.
+“They throw their life force into a final expression.
+That’s what coral bleaching is … she’s saying goodbye.”

+Of the concerts, The Guardian stated "Her ability to intertwine personal emotions with broader ecological concerns is what makes her work so compelling.
+She doesn’t simply present facts and statistics; rather, she invites listeners to connect with the emotional impact of environmental loss.
+The music becomes a shared lament, a communal acknowledgment of the profound and irreversible changes occurring on our planet."

 Musical collaborations

-In addition to Antony and the Johnsons, Anohni occasionally collaborates with other musicians.
+Anohni occasionally collaborates with other musicians.
 In 2003, she began working with Lou Reed as a supporting vocalist on the Animal Serenade tour and performed on a number of tracks on Reed's album The Raven.
-She sang back up (with Sharon Jones and a children's choir) in Lou Reed's first full performance of his album Berlin at St Ann's Warehouse in NYC in December 2006 and at The State Theatre in Sydney, Australia in January 2007.
+She sang backup (with Sharon Jones and a children's choir) in Lou Reed's first full performance of his album Berlin at St Ann's Warehouse in New York in December 2006 and at The State Theatre in Sydney, Australia in January 2007.
 Anohni sang "If It Be Your Will" as a part of Hal Willner's Came So Far For Beauty concerts at the Sydney Opera House in 2005; this performance was later featured in the film Leonard Cohen: I'm Your Man, a tribute to Leonard Cohen.

 In 2006, she collaborated with Icelandic musician Björk in recording sessions in Jamaica and Iceland.
-The songs, "The Dull Flame of Desire" and "My Juvenile" were featured on her 2007 album Volta.
-The two also sang the songs in duet at several of Björk's concerts, including London, Reykjavík and New York.
-In 2015 Anohni sang for Björk again on Vulnicura's "Atom Dance".
+The songs, "The Dull Flame of Desire" and "My Juvenile", were featured on her 2007 album Volta.
+The two also dueted on the songs at several of Björk's concerts, including London, Reykjavík and New York.
+In 2015, Anohni collaborated with Björk on Vulnicura's "Atom Dance".

 Also in 2006 she co-produced Songs from the Coalmine Canary by Little Annie, also playing piano, singing backup vocals, and co-writing several songs on the album.
 The song "Strangelove", co-written by Anohni and Little Annie, was used as the soundtrack for Levi's "Dangerous Liaisons" advertising campaign in 2007, garnering several awards, including the Cannes Lions – International Advertising Festival, 2007 (Bronze Lion) for "Best Use of Music".

 In 2008, Anohni was featured on five tracks from the self-titled disco album Hercules and Love Affair, most notably on "Blind", which was voted best track of 2008 by Pitchfork Media and ranked at number 2 on the "10 Best Singles of 2008" list by American magazine Entertainment Weekly.